exponea/exponea-android-sdk/Documentation/PUSH.md

 7. That's should be it!
 Check out [Firebase Docs](https://firebase.google.com/docs/android/setup?authuser=0) if you have any questions

-  ### Enabling Exponea push notifications
+  ### Confuring Exponea Web App
-Once you have configured Firebase you it need to obtaint **Google Cloud Messaging API key**.
-You can find in your Firebase Project's Settings: `Project Overview` -> `Project Settings` -> `Cloud Messaging`. `Server Key` is your **Google Cloud Messaging API Key**.
-All you need to do is to enter this key in the input field on the **Project / Settings / Push Notifications** in the Exponea web application.
+Once you have configured Firebase you it need to obtained **Google Cloud Messaging API key**.
+You can find in your Firebase Project's Settings.
+See [this guide](../Guides/FIREBASE.md) to help you configure Exponea web APP

 ## 🔍 Automatic track Push Notification